FallerS/FallerS.github.io/_posts/2021-01-19-third_post.md

     return ax
 ```

-Let's try this with some other industries:
+We will use some additional industries:

 ```python
 i = ['Hlth', 'Rtail', 'Beer']